Skip to contents

 Built in datasets

-The gt package is equipped with twelve datasets that come in all shapes and sizes.
+The gt package is equipped with 18 datasets that come in all shapes and sizes.
 Use them to experiment with the package!
-Many examples in the internal help documents use these datasets to quickly demonstrate the awesome features of gt.
+Many examples in the documentation use these datasets to demonstrate the awesome features of gt.

 countrypops